Pauline Wengeroff: Reception of the memoir

+English translations

-Discontinuous excerpts from Wengeroff's second volume first appeared in English in Lucy Dawidowicz's translation in The Golden Tradition: Jewish Life and Thought in Eastern Europe.
-New York: 1976.
-An abridged version of Wengeroff's Memoirs, translated by Henny Wenkart, appeared under the title, Rememberings [Wengeroff, Pauline.
-Rememberings: The World of a Russian-Jewish Woman in the Nineteenth Century.
-Bethesda: University Press of Maryland, 2000.
-An unabridged translation with an extensive Introduction and Notes was published by Shulamit S. Magnus in 2010 and 2014.
-Magnus published a biography of Wengeroff and of her book, focusing on how the memoirs came to be in the form in which we have them, on Wengeroff's puzzling omissions in them, and on the ability of her Memoirs to be read both as an apologia for tradition, and in particular, women's traditional roles, and as a defense of assimilation: A Woman's Life: Pauline Wengeroff and Memoirs of a Grandmother (Littman, 2016).
+Discontinuous excerpts from Wengeroff's second volume first appeared in English in Lucy Dawidowicz's translation in The Golden Tradition: Jewish Life and Thought in Eastern Europe (New York, 1976).
+An abridged version of Wengeroff's memoirs, translated by Henny Wenkart, appeared under the title, Rememberings: The World of a Russian-Jewish Woman in the Nineteenth Century (Bethesda: University Press of Maryland, 2000).

+An unabridged translation with an extensive introduction and notes was published by Shulamit S. Magnus in 2010 and 2014.
+In Magnus's book A Woman's Life: Pauline Wengeroff and Memoirs of a Grandmother (Littman, 2016), which she describes as a biography both of the person and of her book, she focuses on how the memoirs came to be in the form in which we have them, and on Wengeroff's puzzling omissions in them, and explores the ability of her Memoirs to be read both as an apologia for tradition—in particular, women's traditional roles—and as a defense of assimilation.
-After years of striving and competition for success, Wengeroff's husband, Chonon (Afanasy) Wengeroff became director of the Commercial Bank in Minsk and served the City Council from 1880 to 1892.
-Wengeroff and her husband founded vocational schools for poor Jewish children in Minsk; she insisted on Jewish observance there that she had been unable to enforce in her own home.
-She was also patron to various Jewish artists.
-Several of Wengeroff's children were very accomplished: Semyon (Simon) Vengerov was a founder of Russian literary criticism.
-Isabella Vengerova was a prominent pianist and teacher of music.
-Zinaida Vengerova was a prolific, accomplished Symbolist and feminist author and critic.